Packaging Engine

 1. AWS Health Omics

-2. Nextflow workflows using the WRROC () format from .
+2. Nextflow workflows using the WRROC (Workflow Run RO-Crate) format from nf-prov.

 2. SQS queue that will process package descriptions